thornec/github_api/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/LixstKccpN0/0.jpg)](https://www.youtube.com/watch?v=LixstKccpN0)

 https://www.youtube.com/watch?v=LixstKccpN0

+To launch the app yourself just change your directory to cd../github_api/reactapp/graph-app npm start

 <br />
 # Final Thoughts
 It being my first time using most of these languages, interacting with an API and libraries I found it very difficult but I am proud of what I have achieved and I have learned a great deal.
 Stephen told us to push ourselves and that reaching for a more intriguing project and not being able to finish it was better than doing an easy project and I feel like I have tried to do this.